 Conclusion: The results indicate that muscle, subcutaneous, and total tissue thicknesses depend on the injection site, gender, and BMI.
 The results show that the ventrogluteal G site is the safest site for injection.
-If the is unsuitable, ventrogluteal site the dorsogluteal (anterior superior iliac spine and coccyx_ASIS-C) site is a safe site for injection in terms of subcutaneous tissue thickness, presence of vessels, and distance to the nerve.
-The ASIS-C is a safe DG injection site in terms of subcutaneous tissue thickness and distance from the neurovascular structures.
+If the ventrogluteal site is unsuitable, the dorsogluteal (anterior superior iliac spine and coccyx ASIS-C) site is a safe site for injection in terms of subcutaneous tissue thickness, presence of vessels, and distance to the nerve.
+The ASIS-C is a safe DG injection site in terms of subcutaneous tissue thickness distance from and the neurovascular structures.
 Female have greater subcutaneous tissue thickness than men, and therefore, the needle size for IM injections in the former and the latter should be greater 35 and 21 mm, respectively.
 Based on BMI, the needle size for IM injections in obese, normal, and mildly overweight individuals should be at least 24, 30, and 43 mm, respectively.

-Acknowledgements: We would like to thank all the participating in the study.
+Acknowledgements: We would like to thank all participating in the study.